totalspectrum/spin2cpp/doc/basic.md

    var x = 2
    incr(x)
 ```
 the final value of `x` is 3.
 Normally simple parameters (integers, floats, and strings) are passed by value, which means that changes inside the function do not affect the callers variables.
+However, classes and arrays default to being passed by reference, so the `byref` declaration is optional for these.

 Note that if a parameter is specified as `byref` then literal constants like `1` or `-2.0` cannot be passed to it; only variables (or pointers to values) may be passed as `byref` parameters.